Last updated on July 8th, 2022 at 05:54 pm

 What The Next Decade Holds For Me

-If I can find a way in the next decade to conduct joy workshops, write more books, essays, articles and blogs, do more public speaking, and get paid to travel the world while doing this work, I will be a very happy camper.
+If I can find a way in the next decade to conduct joy workshops, write more books, essays, articles, and blogs, do more public speaking, and get paid to travel the world while doing this work, I will be very happy camper.

 Since I believe that we create our own destiny, as Nithya Shanti also teaches, I will just make this happen!

 Motivational writer, coach, and speaker Tony Robbins talks about how the “how” of it – how will we make these dreams come true, exactly?!? – is less important than a total commitment to making it happen, and being in action.
 As we take consistent action over time, we can adjust our strategy when things are not working to create the results we want.